 It is important to remember that net pay illustrations are often based on assumed information.
 We do our best to be as accurate as possible, but in some cases, we do not have all the information, like your tax code or your previous income.

 We’ve designed our calculator to be as comprehensive as possible, but there will always be cases where something is missing.
 In this case, our business managers are happy to talk you through your circumstances and provide an exact calculation if you contact them.

 An incorrect tax code used for the illustration can throw the results significantly.
 We won’t know your tax code until you send us your records (P45, P60 etc.).
 The tax code you think you are on may also be incorrect if your previous employer failed to update your records.

 In our calculator, you can adjust your tax code if you know what it is.
-If you are a Scottish taxpayer, please let us know, as this can alter your results as well.
+If you are a Scottish taxpayer, please let us know, as this can also alter your results.

 Missing P45/P60 Form

 You may notice a significantly lower take-home pay if we haven’t got your P45 from your previous employer or P60 form if SmartWork is your first employer in the tax year.
 In this case, we have to put you on an emergency tax code that will result in a higher tax deduction.
 Don’t worry; once we have the correct tax code, the extra tax paid will be recovered in the subsequent months’ payroll.

 Depending on your weekly or monthly payment frequency, your net pay calculation may show 48 or 52 working weeks.
 In a monthly illustration, we calculate the average working days to be 20 days per month, so if you work less or more, that will result in your net pay being slightly different.
 On the other hand, the weekly take-home pay illustration is based on 48 working weeks, taking into account bank holidays and time off work.